PollockCR/ecofriendlybali/_biz/banyan-tree.md

 date: '2020-01-17 12:00:00'
 focus_keyword: Banyan Tree
 description: >-
-  The Banyan Tree is a luxury hotel in Ungasan with several eco-friendly practices.
+  The Banyan Tree is a luxury hotel and resort in Ungasan with several eco-friendly practices.
 intro_paragraph: 'Embracing the Environment, Empowering People'
 services:
   - accommodation